prycodes/self-driving-car/README.md

 # self-driving-car
-The project invovles building a selfdriving car using JavaScript and elementsof CSS and HTML.
+The project involves building a self-driving car using JavaScript and elements of CSS and HTML.